webface/Hanen/wp-content/plugins/error-log-monitor/readme.txt

 2. Dashboard widget configuration screen.

 == Changelog ==

+= 1.5.6 =
+* The dashboard widget now shows the log file size and the "Clear Log" button even when all entries are filtered out.
+* Tested with WP 4.9 and WP 5.0-alpha.

 = 1.5.5 =
 * Fixed two PHP notices: "Undefined index: schedule in [...]Cron.php on line 69" and "Undefined index: time in [...]Cron.php on line 76".